harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 1. In the Pipeline Studio, select the **Build** stage, and then select the **Execution** tab.
 2. Select **Add Step**, select **Add Step** again, and then select **Run Tests** from the **Step Library**.
-3. At minimum, you must configure the following settings to run tests with Test Intelligence:
+3. At minimum, you must configure the following settings to enable Test Intelligence:
    * **Name**
    * **Container Registry**
    * **Image**